 - A baby becomes dehydrated and demonstrates this through fewer wet diapers.

-Ghere also shared with us, “Supplementing may start as early as the first few days of life if the baby has lost too much weight and/or mom’s milk supply hasn’t been established.
+Ghere also shared that, “Supplementing may start as early as the first few days of life if the baby has lost too much weight and/or mom’s milk supply hasn’t been established.
 Other moms begin around 3-4 weeks to get the baby used to some bottle feeding, to allow others to feed the baby, or if mom has to return to work.”

 The decision or recommendation to supplement is always for the good of both parties, and no one would want it any other way!